PowershellScripts/PowershellScripts.github.io/articles/en/Viva/MoveConversation.md

 ---

 # Move a post
-You can move a Viva Engage to another community:
+You can move a Viva Engage conversation to another community: